puneethrajg/n-gram-text-predictor/README.md

 ### Example
 1. Open the React Native app.
-2. Type a sentence, e.g., "I love".
+2. Type a sentence, e.g., "Sun rises in the".
-3. The app will display the predicted next word, e.g., "programming".
+3. The app will display the predicted next word, e.g., "morning".

 ## How It Works